athms/reproducible-modelling/README.md

 This example was created for the [2021 fall lecture series](https://datascience.stanford.edu/news/center-open-and-reproducible-science-cores-fall-lecture-series) of [Stanford's Center for Open and REproducible Science (CORES)](https://datascience.stanford.edu/cores).

-The goal of this analysis is to study the effect of varying different hyper-parameters of the training of a simple classification model on its performance in sklearn's handwritten digit dataset.
+The goal of this analysis is to study the effect of varying different hyper-parameters of the training of a simple classification model on its performance in scikit-learn's handwritten digit dataset.

-Specifically, we will study the effect of varying the learning rate, regularisation strength, number of gradient descent iterations, and random shuffling of the data on the cross-validated performance of [sklearn's default linear one-vs-rest SVM classifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html).
+Specifically, we will study the effect of varying the learning rate, regularisation strength, number of gradient descent iterations, and random shuffling of the data on the cross-validated performance of [scikit-learn's default linear one-vs-rest SVM classifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html).

 Each hyper-parameter is varied individually, while all other hyper-parameters are set to default values (see [scripts/evaluate_hyper_params_effect.py](scripts/evaluate_hyper_params_effect.py))